threexc/ecocode.ca/content/uses/_index.md

 Ryzen 5650U in it.
 It was acquired used from eBay, and I'm quite happy with it.
 I've recently added a 1TB CT1000P3PSSD8 drive, replacing the 256GB NVMe drive it came with.
 It feeds two LG 27" 1440p monitors through a Lenovo USB-C dock.
-I wouldn't say it's a powerful workhorse by any means, but it gets the job done.
+I wouldn't say it's powerful by any means, but it gets the job done.

 ### Build Server